aaronwacholder/yeasttranslatome/README.md

 The budding yeast genomes collected by Shen et al. 2018 is also required.
 Download 0_332yeast_genomes.zip from the figshare repository: https://figshare.com/articles/dataset/Tempo_and_mode_of_genome_evolution_in_the_budding_yeast_subphylum/5854692

+Then place all the genome assemblies (the .fas files) in the folder budding_yeast_genomes.
+The file budding_yeast_genomes_filenames.txt should list all genomes to process.

 The BLAST, PRANK and MUSCLE programs are called for sequence alignments and must be available.

 ## Figure generation